Skip to Content

 diseased skin cells (lesions) by freezing them with liquid nitrogen.
 It may be

-used to treat cancer or skin problems, such as warts or moles.
+used to treat cancer or skin problems, such as warts.

 When cryosurgery is used to treat skin problems, the skin may first be numbed with a local